JuanPabllo/QRCode-generator/README.md

 ## :memo: License

 This project is under MIT license.
-See the [LICENSE] file (LICENSE.md) for more details.

 <h4 align="center">
     by <a href="https://www.linkedin.com/in/juanpablodev/" target="_blank">Juan Pablo</a>